josmar-crwdstffng/angular/aio/content/guide/schematics-for-libraries.md

 1. The `options.path` determines where the schematic template files are moved to once the schematic is applied.

-    The `path` option in the schematic's schema is substituted by default with the current working directory.
+    The `path` option in the schema of the schematic is substituted by default with the current working directory.
     If the `path` is not defined, use the `sourceRoot` from the project configuration along with the `projectType`.

     <code-example header="projects/my-lib/schematics/my-service/index.ts (Project Info)" path="schematics-for-libraries/projects/my-lib/schematics/my-service/index.ts" region="path"></code-example>